 General Unit Information

-The field course is jointly run by the Clayton and Malaysian campuses of Monash University and runs as a week long compulsory field component at Gunung Mulu National Park in Borneo-Malaysia during second semester (week 5) - Monday 26th August - Monday 2nd September 2019.
-The cost, including transport, food and accommodation will be ~ $2000.
+2022 field course: The field course is jointly run by the Clayton and Malaysian campuses of Monash University and runs as a week long compulsory field component at Gunung Mulu National Park in Borneo-Malaysia during the second semester break The cost, including transport, food and accommodation will be ~ $2250.

 Monash Abroad Travel Grants for Clayton students

-Eligible students undertaking the field trip to South East Asia will receive a Monash Abroad travel grant of $500.00 All students enrolled at Clayton who undertake the field trip, including those who want to apply for the travel grant, will need to complete a separate Monash Abroad application form which is available from the unit Technical Coordinator, Mr Bruce Weir.
+Eligible students undertaking the field trip to South East Asia will receive a Monash Abroad travel grant of $500.00 All students enrolled at Clayton who undertake the field trip, including those who want to apply for the travel grant, will need to complete a separate Monash Abroad application form which is available from the unit Technical Coordinator, Ms Kate Elliott.
 Further details about Monash Abroad travel grants and other international study opportunities can be found at http://www.monash.edu.au/students/studyabroad/.